sicchio/DM4003-Senior-Project-SP16/dm4003_senior_project_end_of_semester_deliverables.md

     * If creating any sort of moving image (animation, film, motion graphics, video web series, etc.), please provide compressed video files of your moving image.
     * If creating an audio podcast, provide mp3s of all podcasts.
     * If creating any print medium, provide an original copy of it or provide a digital copy of it (preferably pdf).

-## END OF SEMESTER PRESENTATION
-* Export as a pdf and email

 ## PROJECT REFLECTION